underscoreio/essential-slick/src/pages/4-combining-actions.md

 **Execution Context Required**

 Some methods require an execution context and some don't.
 For example, `map` does, but `andThen` does not.
+What gives?

-The reason for this is that `map` allows you to call arbitrary code when joining the actions together.
+The reason is that `map` allows you to call arbitrary code when joining the actions together.
 Slick cannot allow that code to be run on its own execution context, because it has no way to know if you are going to tie up Slicks threads for a long time.